francoabaroa/travelblock/README.md

-# travelochain
+# travelblock

-[travelochain][website-url] is a decentralized app built on Ethereum... more info coming soon.
+[travelblock][website-url] is a decentralized app built on Ethereum... more info coming soon.

 [website-url]: https://url.to.follow